-- Affordable housing is identified as a high priority of this AAP.
-CDBG and HOME funds are allocated to projects that create or preserve affordable housing units for LMI households in Town, particularly in and around the NRSA. - The Barnstable Affordable Housing Growth Development Trust will continue to dedicate Community Preservation Funds to address affordable housing needs when feasible, especially for LMI and special needs populations. - The Town will continue to pursue grant opportunities to leverage existing resources and stretch available dollars for housing and community development.
+- Affordable housing is identified as a high priority.
+CDBG and HOME funds are allocated to projects that create or preserve affordable housing units for LMI households, particularly in and around the NRSA. - The Barnstable Affordable Housing Growth Development Trust will continue to dedicate Community Preservation Funds to address affordable housing needs when feasible, especially for LMI and special needs populations. - The Town will continue to pursue grant opportunities to leverage existing resources and stretch available dollars for housing and community development.